12 - Strong Typing the State and Actions

 In this section we explore Strongly Typing the State and Actions

-The say: The createAction function returns a function, that when called returns an object in the shape of the Action interface.
+The official docs say: The createAction function returns a function, that when called returns an object in the shape of the Action interface.
 The props method is used to define any additional metadata needed for the handling of the action.
 Action creators provide a consistent, type-safe way to construct an action that is being dispatched.

 1. Add Login Action Creators